tttor/ctrl-foundation/app/prognet_rusu_2016.md

 ## comment
 * on model-free
 * this is full of neural-networks
-* no obstacle in reaching task
+* no obstacle in reaching task, if there is no uncertainty in reaching, then deterministic motion planners should be more appropriate
-* big implementation; needs to have our own working code on deeplearning and deeprl
+* huge implementation; working code on deeplearning and deeprl